helsonxiao/parcel-transformer-unix-timestamp/README.md

 ### Step 2: Update Parcel Configuration

 Next, create or update the `.parcelrc` file in your project root directory.
 This file tells Parcel to use the `transformer-unix-timestamp.mjs` transformer for all `.js`, `.jsx`, `.ts`, and `.tsx` files.
-Here’s the content for .parcelrc:
+Here’s the content:

 ```
 {